New consumer protection rules: fighting fake reviews and sneaky subscription models

 What do these changes mean for consumers?

 It’s become very common for people to check a business’ online reviews before using its services.
 Whether that means going to a coffee shop or signing up for an online streaming service.
-Being able to better trust the reviews that a business provides could help consumers to make confident choices, which are less likely to end in disappointment.
+Being able to better trust the reviews that represent a business could help consumers make confident choices that are less likely to end in disappointment.

-Similarly, being able to trust that they’re not unwittingly signed up to an expensive subscription model may give consumers more confidence when trying out new products and services.
+Similarly, being able to trust that they’re not unwittingly signed up for an expensive subscription model may give consumers more confidence when trying out new products and services.

 What do these changes mean for businesses?

 If you run an SME and you’re uncertain about how to comply with these upcoming measures, you can always Ask a lawyer for advice.
-To check that your online business is up to date with other regulatory requirements (eg data protection rules), read our legal guide on running an online business.
+To check that your online business is up to date with other regulatory requirements (eg data protection rules), read Running an online business.